Judge: Woman defamed Steve Wynn with police report of rape

 The judge, who earlier rejected Kuta’s bids to obtain DNA from Wynn’s daughter, noted a birth certificate showed Kevyn Wynn was born in 1967 to Steve and Elaine Wynn at a hospital in Washington, D.C.
 That was several years before Kuta claimed she was raped by Wynn in 1973 or 1974.

 Picasso painted "Le Reve" in 1932, more than a decade before Kuta was born.
-Steve Wynn owns the painting today.
+Steve Wynn sold the painting in 2013.

 Wynn has contended the allegations in Kuta’s police report were so outrageous the AP should have known they were false, including a graphic description of giving birth.
 The copy of the police report provided to the AP did not show the woman’s name or date of birth and blacked out information about the woman stating she was Wynn’s spouse.